 Measures which frankly bothers Mamata Banerjee less than a fly on her nose.

 The Constitutional measures also grant Centre the power to dismiss a State government.
-The Centre could show that a pogrom is on at the behest of the State government; that it’s law and order machinery is only an extension of its political power, and hence to save lives and property it’s stepping in.
+The Centre could show that a pogrom is on at the behest of the State government.

 The point is, Federalism in India has just acquired a new definition.
 The Centre and Judiciary could follow the Book to the last sub clause.
 But States could give a damn.
 Till they are told of the consequences.
 Dharnas and notices are the kind of consequences they could deal with till your death centenary is next week.